hieplpvip/ctf-writeup/HCMUS-CTF 2021/README.md

 ## Qualification Round

+This is my very first CTF competition.
 My team (NaN) solved all challenges after 26 hours 33 minutes and took the second place.

 Team members: